We must become somebody who seeks and finds God in all things and at all times, in all places, in all company, and in all ways.

 I write because I need to—it’s how I wrestle with ideas, emotions, and the contradictions in between.
 It’s how I’ve made sense of the world, and my place in it.
 Honestly, it’s a bit like therapy.

 To me, philosophy isn’t a toy you pick up when it’s fun.
 It’s not some dry, dusty academic discipline either.
-It’s a spiritual practice.
-A way of existing in the world.
-Something embodied.
+It’s a spiritual practice: a way of existing in the world, something embodied.

 I’ve studied ideas, lived through a few of my own existential crises, and I’m still here—sauntering vaguely toward enlightenment, whatever that is.